 Adoption in “real life” is not like the movies.
 There are a lot of steps to take, because the state and any agencies involved want to ensure that you and the child will be a good fit.
 As such, you need to be prepared, and you need to put in the work.

 A home study will be conducted on each person living in the prospective adoptive household.
 These studies are done to ensure proper placement of a child.
 The investigation will include everything from finances, to physical and mental health of the adoptive parents, to any allegations of prior abuse or neglect of any child.
 Thorough criminal background checks will be conducted, including of the sex offender registry.
 The state will ensure that you have a safe home, a steady job, and health insurance.
-You must undergo 20 hours of training, as well.

 A child may be temporarily placed into the home of the prospective adoptive parents pending the outcome of the home study.
 In the case of step-parent adoptions, however, a home study is not required unless the court orders one.